metauni/metauni.github.io/about/index.md

 Seminars are at the heart of metauni, and they will always be free: they are our gift to each other.
 We also expect to continue releasing the key parts of our infrastructure (such as [metaboard](https://github.com/metauni/metaboard)) as open source.

 However, we expect to be running paid classes at some point, probably along the lines of summer schools (e.g. along the lines of the [AMSI summer schools](https://ss.amsi.org.au) in Australia).
 Those of us with secure academic positions have used, and will continue to use, metauni as a platform for outreach and are not seeking to monetise it.
 However it is increasingly difficult to secure a permanent academic position, and one of our priorities is to help interested young people explore new ways of making a career out of helping others to pursue higher learning.

+For example, we view it as reasonable to ask students to pay for a class where the tutors are mathematicians without secure positions.

 ## Historical influences